-STARKVILLE, Miss.--By competing in the national Campus RainWorks Challenge, an international student team at Mississippi State is learning to address the worldwide challenge of sustainably through stormwater management.
+STARKVILLE, Miss.--By competing in the national Campus RainWorks Challenge, an international student team at Mississippi State is learning to address the worldwide challenge of sustainability through stormwater management.

 Seven students representing the Far East, Middle East and Latin America, as well as Mississippi, Alabama and Texas, are working to develop stormwater-management strategies for the university.
 MSU's Office of Sustainability, the MSU-based Mississippi Water Resources Research Institute and the landscape architecture, graphic design and civil and environmental engineering departments are working together in the competition sponsored by the U.S. Environmental Protection Agency.

 "Look at the cross-section of these students: from Southeast Asia, the Middle East, Latin America and the United States," said Jeremiah Dumas, MSU's associate director of sustainability.
 "These students come from four different directions across the world, and they will be able to take what they've learned to those places.

 "Stormwater management is being looked at globally, and these kids are applying what they've learned to real issues.
 This is a fundamental step in helping them get ready," he added.

 Challenge participants include two landscape architecture master's degree candidates from China and two from Turkey, along with an El Salvadoran civil engineering doctoral candidate who recently became a U.S. citizen.
 The Mississippian is a senior civil engineering major, the Alabamian is a landscape architecture master's candidate and the Texan is an art major with a concentration in graphic design.